input-output-hk/partner-chains/docs/user-guides/registered.md

 4. Obtain chain parameters from the chain builder
 5. Register for the partner chain
 6. Run the partner chain node
-7. Optionally: deregister from the partner chain
+7. Optional: deregister from the partner chain

 ---
 **NOTE**